Take Me Back To Dear Old Blighty

 Recordings

-The length of the list of known Blighty recordings attests to the song’s popularity over the more than 90 years since it first captured the public’s ear.
+The length of the list of known Blighty recordings attests to the song’s popularity over the 100 years since it first captured the public’s ear.
 One of the more unusual, and moving, versions is that of British blues singer Kevin Coyne, on his 1978 LP Dynamite Daze.
 Another unexpected tribute came in 1986 from the influential British rock band The Smiths, who quote a snippet of Cicely Courtnedge’s recording of Blighty at the start of The Queen Is Dead, voted 15th-best album of all time in a “Music of the Millennium” poll conducted by HMV, the BBC’s Channel 4, The Guardian newspaper, and London radio station Classic FM.

 Dorothy Ward (Regal G-7398, 1916)